 When they are pollinated, they produce a cluster of 2 to 8 seed pods that are ½ inch in length.
 Each pod contains 3 or 4 seeds.
 The seeds have very hard coats.
 It is thought that it is high temperatures such as during a tropical summer that stimulate the seeds to germinate.

 How to Grow a Sensitive Plant as a Houseplant

 Sensitive plants are only hardy in growing zones 9 – 11.
 The rest of us have to grow them as houseplants.
 The plants need full sun.
 They cannot tolerate any shade.
 They prefer very poor, well-drained soil.
-The reason that they can live in poor soil is because they make their own nitrogen, often missing in poor soils, thanks to the nodules in their roots which convert atmospheric nitrogen into a form that the plants can use.
+The reason that they can live in poor soil is because they make their own nitrogen, often missing in poor soils, thanks to the nodules in their roots which convert atmospheric nitrogen absorbed through their leaves into a form that the plants can use.

 When grown indoors, they grow best under lights.
 If you don’t have grow lights, place your plant in your sunniest window.

 Grow them in well-drained soil.
 Add some peat moss or coir to your mix to maximize the drainage.
 Water them enough to keep the soil moist but not too wet.
 The roots will develop root rot if the soil is too wet.

 Although in nature, sensitive plants grow in poor soils, when grown in a container, they will require a little fertilizer.
 This is because when you water a container, the water that flows out of the drainage hole takes nutrients with it.
 Unless those nutrients are replaced, eventually all of the nutrients in the soil will be leached out.